masa-su/pixyz/README.md

 optimizer.step()
 ```

-Alternatively, you can set it as the loss function of `pixyz.Model` class to train (using `pixyz.models.CustumLossModel`).
+Alternatively, you can set it as the loss function of the `pixyz.Model` class to train (using `pixyz.models.CustumLossModel`).
 ```python
 from pixyz.models import CustumLossModel model = CustumLossModel(loss_tensor, distributions=[p, q, f], optimizer=optim.Adam, optimizer_params={"lr":1e-3})